LOCAL CONTACT NETWORK

 Read on below.

-Call us at +47 350 80 550, or send us an email at and we will provide you with the information and the contacts that you require to move your film project forward
+Based in Notodden, Telemark, we are prepared to work with you, and provide you with the information and the contacts that you require to move your film project forward.

 Our network is both well-coordinated and efficient.
 We work closely with the following organisations to help you make the most out of your project: